stffrdhrn/clickbait/_posts/2020-06-05-every-computer-needs-one.md

 ### The Bait

-This clickbait has seen variations accross the web.
-It tries to entice the reader by showing some wierd pictures of computers, like a laptop with a plastic cover.
+This clickbait has seen variations across the web.
+It tries to entice the reader by showing some weird pictures of computers, like a laptop with a plastic cover.
 Variants include:

 <table style="width:260px">
 <tr>